Read time 9 minutes

 Consider transferring the files again if you still got the data on your iPhone.
 In case you have deleted the original files or have used cut-paste, then look for other methods of recovery.

-If you rely on the default Windows media player to play videos and if it fails to load and play videos transferred from iPhone, then you must consider playing those videos using other reliable media players.
-Sometimes the real issue is not even iPhone videos are not playing on Windows PCs; rather, it could be attributed to the default media player doesn’t support playing videos of specific file format.
-For instance, MP4 files are best played on VLC media player, especially if you happen to have corrupted MP4 files in your system.
+If you find yourself dependent on the default Windows media player for video playback and encounter difficulties when attempting to load and play videos transferred from your iPhone, it is advisable to explore alternative, dependable media player options.
+Occasionally, the root problem may not solely lie in the inability to play iPhone videos on Windows PCs; rather, it could be attributed to the default media player’s lack of support for certain file formats.
+For example, MP4 files are ideally suited for playback on VLC media player, especially if you happen to have corrupted MP4 files in your system.
 In case, you have corrupt MP4 files on your system.
 VLC also offers functionalities to repair MP4 files.

 Some of the popular alternatives for Windows Media Player are VLC media player, RealPlayer, KMPlayer, etc.

 Try playing the video via other media player supported by Windows OS.
 If VLC and other media players are unable to play the videos transferred from iPhones, try the solutions listed below.

 Some of the most common video codecs available for Window OS are listed below:

 Launch Windows Media Player and follow these simple steps to enable the Automatic Update feature.

 If you are still unable to play the iPhone videos on your Windows PC, try using a reliable video repair tool to repair the files.